biigpongsatorn/vue-slide-bar/README.md

 | --------------|--------------|
 | tooltip       | Customize the tooltip slot.|

-[#](https://vuejs.org/v2/guide/components.html#Scoped-Slots) When using the template element as a slot, can add special properties `scope` or `slot-scope` to get the value.
+[#](https://vuejs.org/v2/guide/components.html#Scoped-Slots) When using the template element as a slot, can add special properties `slot-scope` to get the value.

 ## License